What is Drug and Alcohol Violations Law?

 What constitutes a drug or alcohol violation can vary by state, and the consequences often vary by level of intoxication and/or schedule of the controlled substance.
 Common violations include driving under the influence, possession, and distribution.

 - DUI: A DUI charge can accompany driving under the influence of alcohol or a controlled substance.
+Law enforcement officers use breath alcohol concentration tests (BACs) to measure a person’s level of intoxication.
 It is common to be subject to jail time, fines, probation, or driver’s license suspension.

 - Possession: If you are caught with an illegal substance or drug paraphernalia, you may be charged with possession of a controlled substance.
 Depending on the amount you possess, you may be charged with possession with intent to distribute, which often carries heavier penalties.